momentarylapse/kaba/doc/language/pipes.md

-# Data pipes
+# Data pipelines

-## Mapping arrays
+## Mapping lists

-Arrays can be mapped/transformed element-wise by a function:
+Lists can be mapped/transformed element-wise by a function:
 ```kaba
 let out = [1.0, 2.0, 3.0] |> sqrt
 ```